Overview of Paraneoplastic Disorders of the Nervous System

 Clinical signs may include reduced or absent spinal or cranial reflexes, flaccid weakness, reduced muscle tone, paralysis of limb or head muscles, and, after 1–2 wk, neurogenic muscle atrophy.
 Dysphonia may also be present.

-Dogs and cats with clinical signs of nervous system disease (or with myositis or necrotizing myopathy confirmed by histopathology) that do not respond to therapy or that relapse should be carefully screenedfor malignancy, because paraneoplastic syndromes may be the first clinical sign related to tumor presence.
-Testing may include bloodwork or imaging as indicated.
+Dogs and cats with clinical signs of nervous system disease (or with myositis or necrotizing myopathy confirmed by histopathology) that do not respond to therapy or that relapse should be carefully screened for malignancy, because paraneoplastic syndromes may be the first clinical sign related to tumor presence.
+Blood tests or imaging may be indicated.
 Such vigilance may detect tumors at a more treatable stage.